Director: Marc Forster

 What’s strange about this fabulist concoction is how familiar it is.
 Writer Zach Helm seems to have picked his favorite elements from a recent spate of meta-comedies, in which the characters serve as pawns in a surreal chess game.
 Sort of Eternal Huckabees of the Spotless Malkovich: An Adaptation.
 Sharp dialogue and a stellar cast redeem this Charlie Kaufman manqué.

-Will Ferrell plays it straight (a la Jim Carrey) as a stiff-collar IRS man whose dull existence goes haywire when he begins hearing Emma Thompson’s voice in his head.
+plays it straight (a la Jim Carrey) as a stiff-collar IRS man whose dull existence goes haywire when he begins hearing Emma Thompson’s voice in his head.
 She’s a famous novelist and he may only be a ?gment of her imagination: the star of her new tragedy, a decade overdue.
 As soon as she conquers her writer’s block, she’s going to kill him off.
 Hello… Fate?
 Get me a rewrite!
 Wacky literary theorist Dustin Hoffman does his darndest while Ferrell’s accurately named Harold Crick falls awkwardly for a sensuous hippie baker (Maggie Gyllenhaal).
 Their unlikely chemistry, and a stray Wreckless Eric tune, compels despite some overwrought stunt work.